12. Database Encryption

 phil$ $ydb_dist/mumps -dir Enter Passphrase: YDB>set ^cust=1 %YDB-E-CRYPTKEYFETCHFAILED, Could not retrieve encryption key corresponding to file /home/phil/cust.dat.
 Incorrect password or error while obtaining password YDB>zsystem "dse" %YDB-W-CRYPTKEYFETCHFAILED, Could not retrieve encryption key corresponding to file /home/phil/cust.dat.
 Incorrect password or error while obtaining password File /home/phil/cust.dat Region CUSREG

-YottaDB database encryption comes with a source reference implementation that should compile "out of the box" with selected encryption packages.
+YottaDB provides an encryption plugin with a reference implementation that compiles "out of the box" with GnuPG's libgcrypt and OpenSSL packages on each Supported platform.
 You can use this for initial development and testing with YottaDB database encryption.
 There are many encryption packages.
-As discussed earlier, YottaDB neither endorses nor supports any specific cipher or package.
+YottaDB neither endorses nor supports any specific cipher or package.
 For production use, you take responsibility for choosing, implementing and procuring support for your preferred package.
 Please remember that a malfunction in your chosen encryption package may result in unrecoverable data and YottaDB will be unable to help you.

-The Plugin Architecture and Interface section below details the reference implementation, which is provided with full source code that you can freely modify for your own use.
+The Plugin Architecture and Interface section below details the encryption plugin, which is provided with full source code that you can freely modify for your own use.

 The reference implementation uses: